canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 **Configuration:**

-This provider is always available and requires no additional configuration.
-You simply select it when creating a party.
+This provider requires no additional configuration and is available by default.
+Set `PARTICIPANT_SIGNING_DISABLED=true` to prevent it from being registered.

 **Use Cases:**